Never Saw a Miracle

 "Never Saw a Miracle" is a song by American singer Curtis Stigers, co-written by Stigers with Barry Mann.
-It was the fourth of the four charting singles released from his eponymous debut LP.
-The song became an international hit, reaching the British and Canadian top 40.
+It was released in August 1992 by Arista Records as the fourth of the four charting singles released from his eponymous debut LP (1991).
+The song, produced by Glen Ballard, became an international hit, reaching the British and Canadian top 40.
 It made a lesser showing on pop charts in the United States.
 "Never Saw a Miracle" was a bigger adult contemporary hit, reaching number 13 in Canada and number five in the US.